 I have absolutely no project management background, however this course has enlightened me and further increased my interest in the subject matter."

 Course Code: pma

-Learn how to use a variety of project management data collection tools including check sheets, histograms, performance charts, and process definition tools such as work breakdown structure (WBS) and flowcharts to increase your project management effectiveness.
-Then, learn how to apply quantitative and qualitative estimating methods, such as historical analogy, the walk through and Delphi methods, expected value, and estimates under uncertainty.
+In your first lesson, you will learn how to use a variety of project management data collection tools including check sheets, histograms, performance charts, and process definition tools such as work breakdown structure (WBS) and flowcharts.
+After you master these tools, you will be able to increase your project management effectiveness by leaps and bounds.

-Learn how to measure variation, use prevention, and apply statistical process control (SPC) to help you produce predictable and acceptable project results.
-Then, learn how to identify essential competencies of an effective project manager, and how to establish a winning project team including what it takes to recruit, evaluate, and select project team members.
-You'll also learn about the concepts of a core team, extended team, and the overly important project team.
+For your project to succeed, you need a skilled project manager and committed capable project team members.
+This lesson will teach you how to identify essential competencies of an effective project manager, and how to establish a winning project team.
+You will understand what it takes to recruit, evaluate, and select project team members.
+And you will also learn about the concepts of a core team, extended team, and the overly important project team.

 Tony Swaim has helped many clients, colleagues, and students reach their professional and personal goals.
 He has been an online instructor since 1998 and has taught at colleges and universities across the United States since 1981.
 His focus areas are project management, Six Sigma, and supply chain management.
 Tony manages a successful consulting firm, and his industry experience includes 20 years of supply chain management.
 He earned a Doctorate in Business Administration from Kennesaw State University and holds professional certifications in six disciplines, including the Project Management Professional (PMP)® certification from the Project Management Institute (PMI)® and Certified Six Sigma Black Belt (CSSBB)® from the American Society for Quality (ASQ)®.

 Completion of Project Management Fundamentals (or equivalent experience).